Introduction: Extended Producer Responsibility

 Hence it can be said that the EPR would not only inject a revolutionary mechanism but at the same time would give a boost to the plastic waste management system.
 Plastic waste can be managed in a more responsible way with the assistance of the EPR, in the following ways:

-- In the very first place, innovation in the design can lead to the minimization of the amount of plastic waste that accumulates in the landfills and the water bodies.
+- In the very first place, innovation in design can lead to the minimization of the amount of plastic waste that accumulates in landfills and water bodies.

 - With the EPR policy in place, segregation of the waste would be carried out at its place of origin which would make the further process very easy.